Adil Aliyev: Career

 Adil Aliyev has been the president of the Kickboxing Federation of Azerbaijan since 2000.
 He was awarded the rank of lieutenant police in 2003.
 He graduated from the master's degree of the Baku State University in 2004.
-Adil Aliyev worked as the head of 16th department of Police Department Baku city Narimanov raion from 2003 to 2005.
+Adil Aliyev worked as the head of the 16th department of Police Department Baku city Narimanov raion from 2003 to 2005.
 He was awarded with the state award for heroism medal by the decree of the President of the Republic of Azerbaijan in 2005.
 He worked as Deputy Chairman of the Defense and Security Committee of the CIS in 2009.

 He became a World Kickboxing Association among veterans in 2009.
-On 6 November 2005 he was elected Member of Parliament from Narimanov Constituency No 20.
-He was the member of the Standing Commission of the Milli Mejlis on Security and Defense issues, the head of Azerbaijan-Netherlands working group on interparliamentary relations.
+He was elected a Member of the Milli Majlis of the Azerbaijan Republic of the 3rd, 4th and 5th convocations.
+He was the member of the Standing Commissions of the Milli Mejlis on Security and Defense issues, Youth and Sports, and is the leader of the working group on Azerbaijani-Kazakh Interparliamentary connections and Azerbaijan-Netherlands working group on interparliamentary relations.
+He is also a member of the Anti-Corruption Commission of the Republic of Azerbaijan and the Supervisory Board of the State Oil Fund of the Republic of Azerbaijan.

-He is also a member of Azerbaijan-Russia, Azerbaijan-Ukraine, Azerbaijan-Germany and Azerbaijan-Turkey working group on interparliamentary relations from 2005 to 2010.
-He graduated from the post-graduate degree of the BSU in 2010.
+He was also a member of Azerbaijan-Russia, Azerbaijan-Ukraine, Azerbaijan-Germany and Azerbaijan-Turkey working group on interparliamentary relations from 2005 to 2010.
+Furthermore, he graduated from the post-graduate degree of the BSU in 2010.
 His monograph titled criminal-law and crime problems of mass unrest acts was published in 2012.
 This monograph is devoted to the study of the problems of the riots and the crime.
 He received Ph.D. in law on April 9, 2013.
 He is married and has three children.
 Lieutenant general Muharram Aliyev is the brother of Adil Aliyev.

 On March 10, 2020, at the first plenary meeting of the Milli Majlis of Azerbaijan of the 6th convocation, Adil Aliyev was elected deputy chairman of the National Assembly of Azerbaijan.
 At the same time, he was elected head of the Committee on Youth and Sports.